-Our well established 'bid no bid' and market conditions to ensure we are highly selective in winning work at This includes short windows being applied to our pricing to reflect these inflationary times, incorporating inflationary protections into our contracts and ensuring advanced purchasing is undertaken once a job is secured.
-A significant proportion of the Group's sales are now protected from inflationary pressures by contractual provisions.
+Whilst high inflation has eased during the period, we continue to carefully manage cost inflation through offering short windows on bid pricing, incorporating inflationary protections into our contracts and ensuring advanced purchasing is undertaken once a job is secured.
+A significant proportion of the Group's sales are protected from inflationary pressures by contractual provisions.